Instant Pot Wild Mushroom Leek Risotto

 I also made a goal to choose work projects wisely so I’m not running around like a crazy lady as much.
 I’m trying to plan and be more organized, and it feels really good.

 My other priority was to create a lot of Instant Pot recipes with you, and it’s been really easy because I love it!
-I truly wish I had purchased one sooner.
-I held back for a while because I own (2) slow cookers and a pressure cooker and wasn’t sure I could justify it.

 The funny thing is that the Instant Pot is better than everything I own because you can sauté, slow cook, and pressure cook in one phenomenal appliance.